-416 Gore Street was originally part of the MacRobertson’s Chocolates factory complex that occupied warehouses in the area bounded by Smith, Napier, Johnston and Rose Streets.
-Most are still standing.
+416 Gore Street was originally part of the MacRobertson’s Chocolates factory complex that occupied the area bounded by Smith, Napier, Johnston and Rose Streets.
+Most buildings are still standing.

 The building’s landmark status was established by a roof installation of 1100 electric lamps spread over 40 metres that operated in sequence to write the distinctive MacRobertson’s signature.

-At six stories in height, the building was the highest in Fitzroy until the Housing Commission constructions of the 1960s.
+At six stories in height, the building was the highest in Fitzroy until the public housing towers built in the 1960s.

 Sir Macpherson Robertson was born in Ballarat in 1859.
 From making chocolates in the bathroom of his mother’s house in Fitzroy, he became the largest confectioner in the southern hemisphere.

-Robertson was recognisable by the white suit he wore on the daily round of his factories.
+Robertson was recognisable by the white suit he wore on the daily rounds of his factories.

 Robertson pioneered pension schemes for his workers and donated funds for the building of the Girls High School, the bridge over the Yarra and the herbarium in the Botanical Gardens that all bear his name.